by Jeff Trussell

-Sixteen years ago, the world watched, enthralled, as Lady Diana Spencer, a young and beautiful school teacher from Northampton, married the dashing heir to the British throne, Prince Charles.
+On the 29th July 1991, the world watched, enthralled, as Lady Diana Spencer, a young and beautiful school teacher from Northampton, UK, married the then dashing heir to the British throne, Prince Charles.
 Pundits heralded a new age for the British Monarchy, long moribund in outdated traditions and populated by gray and lifeless personages.

 On August 31, 1997, demand for pictures of Diana was at an all time high.
 A candid and revealing shot of Diana could fetch hundreds of thousands of dollars from tabloid editors desperate to be able to splash the most scandalous photos across the pages of their magazines.
 Predictably, photographers went to great lengths to photograph Diana, following her ceaselessly in pursuit of the one shot that might make them rich.
 The night of August 31, as Diana left the Ritz hotel in Paris with her friend Dodi Al Fayed, she was pursued by close to a dozen photographers on motorcycles.
 The chase ended in a disastrous accident, causing the deaths of Princess Diana, Dodi Al Fayed and their chauffeur.

 Princess Diana is a hero because she used her position of power and fame to give hope and comfort to those whom society too frequently forgets -- the victims of poverty, disease and social injustice.
 A truer princess this world has never known.
 Princess Diana will be remembered as a woman who was at once supremely regal and at the same time strikingly human.
 To the millions who followed her charitable work, she was most certainly the Queen of our hearts, and she will be terribly missed.
 The billions of people who grieve for her perhaps will follow her lead in working to end the sale of land mines, to find a cure for aids, and to address the issues which plague victims of poverty.
 Follow her shining example by giving the gift of a generous smile, an open heart, and a helping hand.